dan-ryan21/cs230_ASR-CLD/README.md

 * pydub ------- pip install pydub
 * ffmpeg ------ sudo apt-get install ffmpeg

-#### To begin, clone this repository and execute all commands from the root directory
+#### To begin, clone this repository and move to the root directory before executing any of the following commands

 #### The model can be executed end-to-end through a script by executing the command below.
 This script will build the train/dev datasets, train the model with default parameters (selected such that the model should train in ~ 10 mins), and then evaluate the model on the dev/test datasets.
 Even though the model will be trained with default parameters, the model will be evaluated with our best model to-date.
 To select a different model, see the evaluate model stage below.